 Read the fine print so you’re clear as to what you can expect to earn and what you’ll need to do to get paid.
-Survey Police has a list of reviews for survey sites you can use to decide whether a site is worth trying.
-Also read the reviews on the Facebook page for the sites you’re interested in.
+Survey Police have a list of reviews for survey sites you can use to decide whether a site is worth trying.
+Also, read the reviews on the Facebook page for the sites you’re interested in.
 You’ll find mixed reviews for most survey sites.
 Some people have great experiences; others don’t.

 How to Find Legitimate Focus Groups to Make Extra Money

 For some virtual focus groups, you’ll need to complete a survey to get an invitation to join.
 This is to ensure you’re a good match for the group.